espimyte/eyecrypt/eyecrypt-gui/README.md

 Thank you for downloading EYECRYPT!

 ---
-To use EYECRYPT, simply run `EYECRYPT.exe`.
+To use it, simply run the provided `EYECRYPT.exe` file, and a window should appear.
-Select a file and a file to save the result to.
+Select a file to encrypt and a file to save the result to.
 Optionally, select a key and algorithm to use.
 Press `GO!`, and EYECRYPT will encrypt the image and save the result to the file you specified.